7 Catholic teachings that make Evangelicals cringe

 • Peter talked to the dead: “Turning to the body he said, ‘Tabitha, rise.’”
 (Acts 9:40).

-• “Moses and Samuel stood before me [interceding in heaven for people on earth], yet my heart would not turn toward this people …” (Jer 15:1) .
+• “Moses and Samuel stood before me [interceding in heaven for people on earth], yet my heart would not turn toward this people …” (Jer 15:1)

-• 2 Macabees 12:38-46 Judas Maccabees prays atonement for sins of fallen soldiers
+• Judas Maccabees prays atonement for sins of fallen soldiers.
+(2 Mac 12:38-46)

 Maccabees is a Deuterocanonical book which was part of every Bible until 200 years after the Reformation.

-Necromancy is forbidden in Deuteronomy 18:10-11.
+Necromancy is forbidden in Deut.
+18:10-11.
 It is communication with the dead in order to obtain hidden or secret knowledge beyond our ordinary human powers, whether about the future or current events, which is usually done through a medium via a seance or other dark ceremony.
-In verses leading to this passage, Saul went to God, but got no answer, so he defiantly went to the medium, a human.
-He didn't go to God.
+We cover this topic further in our article on saints.

 Cloud of Witnesses: Hebrews 12:1 stadium vs a museum

-Allen Parr claims that we should think of the "cloud of witnesses" in Hebrews 12:1 as artifacts in a museum, rather than saints cheering us on like in a stadium.
+Allen claims that the "cloud of witnesses" in Hebrews 12:1 are like artifacts in a museum, rather than saints cheering us on like in a stadium.
+Evangelical theologians William Barkley and Ben Witherington both assert the [Catholic] stadium interpretation is correct.

-Allen asserts Jesus is the ONE MEDIATOR, we agree
+Jesus is the ONE MEDIATOR

-Show responseAbsolutely.
 When we pray for one another we are participating in this one mediation, we are not the mediator.
 When a saint enters into the joy of their Master, they are "put in charge of many things" (Mat 25:21).

 Mary says "My soul Magnifies the Lord" (Lk 1:46).
 A magnifying glass doesn't replace the object it is magnifying.
 It makes the object (Jesus) appear bigger.